Alex Verdugo Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff is third in the league with a collective 9.8 strikeouts per nine innings.

-- The Blue Jays have a 3.90 team ERA that ranks 11th among all league pitching staffs.
+- The Blue Jays have the 12th-ranked team ERA among all MLB pitching staffs (3.99).

-- Blue Jays pitchers combine to allow 35 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- Blue Jays pitchers combine to give up 38 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- The Blue Jays are sending Berrios (2-3) out to make his sixth start of the season.
-He is 2-3 with a 4.71 ERA and 30 strikeouts through 28 2/3 innings pitched.
+- Kikuchi makes the start for the Blue Jays, his sixth of the season.
+He is 4-0 with a 3.00 ERA and 28 strikeouts through 27 2/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Chicago White Sox, when he tossed seven scoreless innings while giving up four hits.
+- The lefty's last time out was on Wednesday against the Chicago White Sox, when he threw 5 2/3 scoreless innings while allowing four hits.

+- In five games this season, the 31-year-old has a 3.00 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.